 Here is a list of the 5 best bug tracking software in the market standing in 2021 to help you settle for nothing but the best.

-One of the most popular and adopted online bug tracking and project management software, Backlog enables its users to seamlessly track the end-to-end testing phase by capturing, assigning, prioritizing, and fixing bugs in a jiffy.
+One of the most popular and adopted online bug tracking and project management software is Backlog.
+It enables its users to seamlessly track the end-to-end testing phase by capturing, assigning, prioritizing, and fixing bugs in a jiffy.

 Coming from Zoho Corporation, this software offers the ultimate automation package for bug tracking.
 With real-time updates and instant bug management, Zoho Bugtracker is the testers’ favorite tool worldwide.